O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

 # Nanopore-16S-rRNA-Processing-and-Taxonomy
-This is a tutorial style pipeline for people who have raw 16S rRNA Nanopore fastq sequence files and want to process those files and assign taxonomy.
+This is a tutorial style workflow for people who have raw 16S rRNA Nanopore fastq sequence files and want to process those files and assign taxonomy.
 It uses pre-built packages for simple, reproducible sequence processing.

 This was designed for people with little to no coding experience, or who are new to Nanopore, in mind to make Nanopore 16S rRNA processing and taxonomy assignment easy and accessible for anyone.
 Each step will attempt to be explained in a way a beginner will understand.
 If you are at a higher level you may skip to the actual coding steps and ignore the explanations.